compendio/goldbug-manual/README.md

 *) instead of RSA you can also use Elgamal or NTRU or McEliece,

 * ... and second, in the echo network, each connection node sends each message to each connected neighbor.
 Point.
 That's how easy the world is.
-Underlying is the so-called " small-world phenomenon ": Anyone can somehow reach anyone over seven corners in a peer-to-peer or friend-to-friend network - or simply through a shared in the circle of friends echo-chat server the Distribute message.
+Underlying is the so-called "small-world phenomenon": Anyone can somehow reach anyone over seven corners in a peer-to-peer or friend-to-friend network - or simply distribute the message over a shared echo-chat server in the circle of friends.

-* The third criterion for the echo protocol can be added that a special feature when unpacking the encrypted capsules is: The capsules have neither - and here they are different from TCP packets - a receiver nor a sender.
-The message is identified by the hash of the unencrypted message as to whether it should be displayed and readable to the recipient in the UI or not.
-But for this so-called echo match even more detailed below.
+* A third criterion for the echo protocol can be added, that is a special feature when unpacking the encrypted capsule: The capsules have neither a receiver nor sender information included - and here they are different from TCP packets.
+The message is identified by the hash of the unencrypted message as to whether the message should be displayed and readable to the recipient in the UI or not.
+But for this so-called “echo match” see even more detailed below.

 Figure: Format of the used echo protocol

-Figure: Format of the used echo protocol

 ![Abbildung: Format des genutzten Echo-Protokolls](/images/echo_format.png)

-The figure (after Adams / Maier 2016) shows from inside to outside the process of how the encrypted capsule is formed in the context of the Echo protocol:
+The figure (according to Adams / Maier 2016) shows from inside to outside the process of how the encrypted capsule is formed in the context of the Echo protocol:

-First level of encryption: The message is encrypted and the ciphertext of the message is hashed and then the asymmetric key (eg the RSA algorithm) can also be used to encrypt the symmetric keys.
+First level of encryption: The message is encrypted and the ciphertext of the message is hashed and then the asymmetric key (e.g. the RSA algorithm) can also be used to encrypt the symmetric keys.
 In an intermediate step, the encrypted text and the hash digest of the message are bundled into a capsule and packed together.
 It follows the paradigm: Encrypt-then-MAC.
 To prove to the recipient that the ciphertext has not been corrupted, the hash digest is first formed before the ciphertext is decrypted.

-Third level of encryption: Then this capsule can be transmitted via a secure SSL / TLS connection to the communication partner.
+Third level of encryption: Then this capsule can be transmitted via a secure SSL/TLS connection to the communication partner.

 Second level of encryption: Optionally, there is also the option of symmetrically encrypting the first-level capsule with an AES-256, which is comparable to a shared, 32-character password.
-Hybrid encryption is then added to multiple encryption (see Adams / Maier 2016: 46).
+Hybrid encryption is then added to multiple encryption (see Adams / Maier 2016:46).

-The "half echo" mode sends a message only one hop, ie from Bob to Alice.
-Alice then stops sending the message (as is the default at full echo).
+The "half echo" mode sends a message only one hop, i.e. from Bob to Alice.
+Alice then stops sending the message (as is the default with the full echo).

-Thirdly, in addition to Full Echo , Half Echo, there is the Adaptive Echo (AE) .
-Here, the message is only sent to neighbors or friends, if they know an encryption token, so they have previously stored.
-If you do not know the token, the message will not be forwarded to.
+Thirdly, in addition to Full Echo and Half Echo, there is the Adaptive Echo (AE).
+Here, the message is only sent to neighbors or friends, if they know an encryption token, they have previously stored.
+So if the user does not know the token, the message will not be forwarded to this user.

-After all, the echo still knows echo accounts .
+After all, the echo still knows echo accounts.
 A kind of firewall.
 This ensures that only friends who know the account access can connect.
-So a web-of-trust can be created, so a network exclusively among friends.
+So a web-of-trust can be created, which is a network exclusively among friends.
 It is not based on the encryption key but is independent of it.
 This means that the user does not have to associate his public key with his IP address or even announce it in the network.

-Basically, in the echo, each node sends a message to each connected node: If a user should then receive a message a second time, it is compared in a temporary cache (based on the hash value for that message) and, if applicable, when the hash is known again discarded and thus not forwarded.
+Basically, in the echo, each node sends a message to each connected node: If a user should then receive a message a second time, it is compared in a temporary cache (based on the hash value for that message) and, if applicable, when the hash is known again, the message is discarded and thus not forwarded.
 This approach is called "congestion control" and balances the number of messages in the network from multiple nodes or servers.

-A small analogy: The cryptography of the Echo Protocol can be compared with the giving and taking of surprise eggs, a capsule with assemble mini-toy in the famous chocolate egg.
-Bob gives Alice a surprise egg, Alice opens it and consumes the chocolate and bumps into the plastic capsule inside the surprise egg, trying to open it and assemble the pieces into a toy, a smurf.
-However, she does not succeed in the assembly, the Smurf can not be formed and therefore she packs the items back into the plastic capsule, pours new chocolate around and passes the egg to the neighbor, who also tries to smuggle some of the pieces Tinker.
-Alice does not know who can assemble the surprise egg or the smurf successfully, so she copies it (- what a miracle, Alice has an over-egg copying machine -) and gives each a copyall her friends continue.
-(Unpacking, crafting, watching, packing, giving away and unpacking, crafting, watching, wrapping, giving away, and so on ..
+A small analogy: The cryptography of the Echo Protocol can be compared with the giving and taking of so called “surprise eggs”, a capsule with a to assemble mini-toy in the famous chocolate egg.
+Bob gives Alice a surprise egg, Alice opens it and consumes the chocolate and bumps inside into the plastic capsule of the surprise egg, trying to open it and assemble the pieces into a toy, a smurf.
+However, she does not succeed in the assembly, the Smurf cannot be formed and therefore she packs the items back into the plastic capsule, pours new chocolate around and passes the egg to the neighbor, who also tries to assemble some of the pieces.
+Alice does not know who can assemble the surprise egg or the smurf successfully, so she continues to copy it (- what a miracle, Alice has an surprise-egg copying machine -) and gives each of her friends a copy.
+(Unpacking, crafting, evaluating, packing, giving away and unpacking, crafting, evaluating, wrapping, giving away, and so on ..

-From the point of view of the entities represented in the network (kernels), the network would have become an over-egg paradise in this picture, if the crafting processes were not reduced again with Congestion Control.
-Once known crafting parts are not built a second time together.
-Alice tinkers until she recognizes a smurf with a red cap, she has received the figure of the Papa Smurf intended for her or her message.
+From the point of view of the entities represented in the network (kernels), the network would have become an surprise-egg paradise in this analogy, if the crafting processes were not reduced again with Congestion Control.
+Once known assembling parts are not built a second time together.
+Alice tinkers many packets until she recognizes a smurf with a red cap, she has received the figure of the Papa Smurf intended for her (or as her message).

 In order to exclude time and frequency analyzes in the Internet or echo network, there are other functions in GoldBug which increase encryption or make crypto analysis more difficult:

-For example: with the GoldBug application you can also send fake messages ("fakes" from the simulacra function) and simulated communication messages ("impersonated messages").
-On the one hand, encryption is not encryption, but it is pure random signs that are emitted from time to time, and the other is simulated human conversation, which is also based only on scrambled random characters:
+For example: with the GoldBug application you can also send a kind of “fake” messages (from the simulacra function) and simulated communication messages ("impersonated messages").
+On the one hand, encryption is not encryption, but it is pure random characters that are emitted from time to time, and the other is simulated human conversation, which is also based only on scrambled random characters:

 **Simulacra:** This feature sends a "simulated" chat message to the echo network when the checkbox is activated.
-This "fake" message consists of pure random numbers, making it harder for analysts to distinguish encrypted messages with real and random messages. simulacrumis a term that is not unknown from both the movie "[Matrix]" (https://en.wikipedia.org/wiki/Matrix_(Film)) and Baudrillard's philosophy (Neos is the repository for software in his home the book '' Simulacres et Simulation '' by the French media philosopher Jean Baudrillard, which explores the relationship between reality, symbols and society).
-Several years after the publication of the Echo Protocol, similar donors to the Tor network have developed software called Matrix Dot Org, which sends encrypted capsules to the network similar to the Echo protocol and also addresses a messaging function; an analysis is pending where the echo over the plagiarism architecture offers differences and benefits or offered open source suggestions.
+This "fake" message consists of pure random numbers, making it harder for analysts to distinguish encrypted messages with real and random messages.
+Simulacrum is a term that is not unknown from both the movie "[Matrix]" (https://en.wikipedia.org/wiki/Matrix_(Film)) and Baudrillard's philosophy (Neo uses this name for the repository for software in his home and the book ''Simulacres et Simulation'' by the French media philosopher Jean Baudrillard explores the relationship between reality, symbols and society).
+Several years after the publication of the Echo Protocol, similar donors to the Tor network have developed software called Matrix Dot Org, which sends encrypted capsules to the network similar to the Echo protocol and also addresses a messaging function; an analysis is pending where the echo over the plagiarism-like architecture offers differences and benefits or offered further open source suggestions.

 **Impersonator:** In addition to random fake messages, the GoldBug program can also simulate a chat as if a real person chats from time to time and sends out replies.
 Also these messages are filled with pure random data, but they vary - simulated in a real chat conversation.
-Thus, analysis of messages can be made more difficult if third-party recorders ("recorders") should temporarily store and record all user communication, which may be assumed.
+Thus, analysis of messages can be made more difficult if third-party recorders  should temporarily store and record all user communication, which may be assumed.
 But even more: even the absence of meta-data (see data retention) gives no reason to suspect that a message was for the user.
 Anyone who has been able to successfully unpack a message normally does not send it back to the echo network.
-A record of metadata could have increased interest in the unsubmitted messages, assuming that this message could then have been successfully decoded by the user.
+A record of metadata could have increased interest in the un-re-submitted messages, assuming that this message could then have been successfully decoded by the user.
 For this case there is also the option of the SuperEcho:

 **SuperEcho:** This feature also redirects successfully decoded and readable messages back to all friends.
 Failure to retransmit the message may then no longer indicate to the SuperEcho that the message may have been successfully decoded.

-SuperEcho, Simulacra and Impersonation are three options of the GoldBug program, which should make it harder for attackers to understand the messages that are of interest to the nuzer (and apparently others) in the multitude of messages.
+SuperEcho, Simulacra and Impersonation are three options of the GoldBug program, which should make it harder for attackers to understand the messages that are of interest to the user (and apparently others) in the multitude of messages.

 Now let's take a closer look at the individual echo modes:

 ### 3.1 Full echo